How to Get Featured in the App Store

 In the form, you have the option of submitting links to marketing materials, presentations, websites, etc. This is where you want to be really visual.
 Don’t forget that Apple is also a design company, so they value products that present themselves in an aesthetically appealing way.

 Do not leave these entries blank.
-Make sure you have a landing page, presentations or other visual filled destinations to link to.
+Make sure you have a landing page, presentations, or other visually filled destinations to link to.
 Be prepared with some stunning renditions of your app that highlights its main features.
 Think gorgeous website landing page or mesmerizing trailer on Youtube.

 The last step: Apple asks you for promotional design assets for featuring your app